dalzilio/rudd/README.md

 sometimes used as bait, its commercial interest is minor.
 This is certainly a fitting description for our code !
 It is also a valid English word ending with DD, which is enough to justify our choice.

-In the future, we plan to add new features to RuDD and to optimize some of its internals.
-For instance with  better  caching strategies.
-It means that the API could evolve in future releases but that no functions should disappear or change significantly.

 ## References